Telshe Yeshiva (Chicago): Community Institute of Telshe Chicago (City Program)

-The Community Institute of Telshe Chicago is an extension of Telshe Chicago servicing the community with adult Jewish education.
+The Community Institute of Telshe Chicago is an extension of Telshe Chicago, servicing the community with adult Jewish education.
 Courses offered include Talmud, Mishna, Hebrew Bible, practical application of Jewish law, Jewish philosophy and selections from the works by Maimonides.

-There are scheduled classes in the yeshiva, northern suburbs, and a Chavrusa Community Kollel Program that is held at Congregation Agudath Israel/Warsaw Bikur Cholim in Peterson Park.
+There are scheduled classes in the yeshiva, northern suburbs, and a Chavrusa Community Kollel Program at Congregation Agudath Israel/Warsaw Bikur Cholim in Peterson Park.